-As containerized orchestration management solutions have matured due to the needs of businesses deploying their solutions to Cloud platforms, feature-rich Kubernetes has stood out against the competition due to its ability to manage complex deployments without much overhead and has became de-facto industry standard.
+As containerized orchestration management solutions have matured due to the needs of businesses deploying their solutions to cloud platforms, feature-rich Kubernetes has stood out against the competition due to its ability to manage complex deployments without much overhead and has become de-facto industry standard.
 Until recently, many companies vying to get Kubernetes deployed in their AWS solutions have sometimes experienced challenges in the deployment and maintenance of the Kubernetes clusters.
 In June, 2018, AWS introduced a Kubernetes-specific service called AWS EKS (Amazon Elastic Container Service for Kubernetes), the first AWS managed Kubernetes solution under the AWS umbrella.

 Although this initial implementation has proven quite successful and was lauded by developers who rely on AWS for their operations, it still does not allow for an easy integration or management by AWS security management toolsets.
 Because of this challenge, ClearScale, an AWS Premier Consulting Partner, recently worked with a security-conscious client to overcome this issue by leveraging multiple third-party solutions that would allow for a robust security policy management implementation.